Daily Houserule tweets: January 2023

 Physician skill lacks mystical requirements like Sanctity or Trained by a Master, so anyone could obtain it.
 As a counter, it should take penalties of -2 or worse to treat mystical ailments that best call for EM.

-(But… does Physician differ much from EM (Druidic), which is already about “real” medicinal herbs, etc.?
-Maybe set a low cross-default?)
+(But… would this Physician differ much from EM (Druidic), which is already focused on medicinal herbs, etc.?
+Maybe set a low cross-default?
+Or just assume that EM (Druidic) focuses on mystical properties of herbs, etc., making it genuinely distinct from Physician?)

 360